 The World Bank acknowledges that indigenous peoples' lands and resources are integral to their identities, but they face risks from development projects.
-The 2007 UN Declaration on the Rights of Indigenous Peoples (UNDRIP) is considered landmark but criticized for potentially reinforcing state-centric control.
-UNDRIP's interpretation of 'selfdetermination' was constrained, and it does not support forms of self-determination external to existing state structures.
+The 2007 UN Declaration on the Rights of Indigenous Peoples (UNDRIP) is considered landmark but

 As younger generations pursue different opportunities, the transmission of traditional knowledge related to fishing techniques, coastal navigation, and ecological understanding is diminishing.
 On top of the diminishing knowledge and skilled human resource, the fact that these communities are not being equipped with updated technologies is the reason that the coastline of Pakistan is experiencing out migrations (Ur Rehman, 2022).
 Given the limitations of state-centric approaches, there's a pressing need to restructure national frameworks to acknowledge and respect indigenous communities and their cultures.
 A more flexible, holistic self-determination criteria is required to allow various communities to assert their unique rights and identity in an increasingly globalized world.